 Overwhelmingly, most collisions in Canada happen on clear and sunny days, followed by overcast days and then rainy days.

 - Dry, wet, or icy roads?

 Since most accidents happen when it's clear and sunny, this one should be easy.
 More accidents happen when roads are normal and dry, followed by wet roads; icy roads came in third.

 The vast majority of accidents occur when alone.

-An at-fault accident can be costly, which is why when we're behind the wheel we need to nip bad driving habits in the bud and drive with care no matter what time of day or the weather.
+An at-fault accident can be costly, which is why when behind the wheel we need to nip bad driving habits in the bud and drive with care no matter what time of day or the weather.
 To get a feel for how much an at-fault collision could affect your insurance rate we compared quotes for a 35-year-old driver of a 2015 Honda Civic (Canada's best-selling car) in Calgary, Toronto, and Montreal with a clean driving record.
 We then layered in an at-fault collision so you could see how much your insurance rates could possibly increase.

 |City||Clean driving record||1 at-fault accident|

 Accidentally speaking, there's no reason to overpay for car insurance